mpjovanovich/course-notes/content/SDEV140/index.md

 </figure>

 - Syllabus Amendment: Lowest lab score will be dropped
+- Please check announcements if you missed them
 - Final project - final last hints and due end of day Tuesday.
+- Course evaluations are available, "Final Project" module.
+Please take a moment to fill it out and help improve the course.

 ## Schedule